Measurements of magnetization on the Sierpi\'{n}ski carpet: Renormalization Group Transformation

 We add a remark on the choice of the transformation matrix $U$.
 In a trial calculation, once we tried to create $U$ from the corner matrix $C_{i j}^{(n+1)}$ by both SVD and diagonalization.
 However, we encountered numerical instabilities, in which the singular values (or eigenvalues) decayed to zero too rapidly, especially, when $n$ was large.
 Thus, we always create $U$ from SVD that is applied to $X^{(n+1)}_{ijkl}$ only.

 With the use of these RG transformations, it is possible to repeat the extension processes in Eq.~\eqref{Eq_7} and \eqref{Eq_8}, and to obtain a good numerical estimate for $Z^{(n)}_{~}$ and $f^{(n)}_{~}$ in Eq.~\eqref{Eq_9}.
-The actual numerical calculations in this work were performed by a slightly modified procedure.
+The actual numerical calculations in this work were performed by a slightly modified procedure, which we describe in detail in Appendix~\ref{app_A}.
 We split $X^{(n)}_{ijkl}$ into two halves and represent each part by $3$-leg tensor.
 This computational trick allowed us to increase the leg-dimension up to $D = 28$, or even larger.